ahmadiehsan/personal_docs/docs/ai/neural_network/optimization/magnitude_based_pruning.md

 import torch
 import torch.nn.utils.prune as prune

 model = ...  # Assume model is an instance of a pre-trained NN

-# Step 1) Prune 30% of the lowest magnitude weights in all Linear layers
+# Step 1) Prune 30% of weights in all Linear layers (Masking step)
 for name, module in model.named_modules():
     if isinstance(module, torch.nn.Linear):
-        prune.l1_unstructured(module, name='weight', amount=0.3)
+        prune.l1_unstructured(module, name="weight", amount=0.3)

+# Optional) Fine-tune the model here

-# Step 2) Remove the pruning reparameterization
+# Step 2) Remove the pruning reparameterization (Permanently removing step)
 for name, module in model.named_modules():
     if isinstance(module, torch.nn.Linear):
-        prune.remove(module, 'weight')
+        prune.remove(module, "weight")
 ```

-!!! info

-    The first step applies a temporary mask (Optionally, after this step we can fine-tune the model to help the remaining weights adjust and recover accuracy).

-    The second step permanently sets the weak connections to zero and throws away the temporary mask, making the model's new, smaller structure final.